Div441/get_next_line/README.md

-A function to read a file line by line
+A function that returns the next line of a file using a changeable buffersize.